 Sedatives, or central nervous system depressants, are a group of drugs that slow brain activity.
-People use these drugs to help them calm down, feel more relaxed, and get better sleep.
+They may help someone feel more relaxed and sleep better.
+Examples include barbiturates and benzodiazepines.

 There has been a